What would the world be like without sauce? Especially these 11 top sauces.

 Terms like ‘devoid of sauce’, ‘sauceless’, and ‘un-saucy’ were bandied about.
 Not exactly a pretty picture.

-So today I wanted to have a little ‘celebration of sauce’ and share with you my top 12 favourite sauce recipes.
-Including the recipe for a ‘nut sauce’.
-Don’t worry, it’s much tastier than it sounds.
+So today I wanted to have a little ‘celebration of sauce’ and share with you my top 11 favourite recipes.

 Is it a dip?
-Is it a sauce?
-Is it a spread?
+A sauce?
+Or a spread?
 There are few things more versatile, delicious or healthy than this Middle Eastern classic.
-And even better, it’s a synch to make using canned chickpeas.
+And even better, it’s a cynch to make using canned chickpeas.

 2. home made mayonnaise